Uses for Plaster of Paris

 Plaster of Paris is a versatile material.
 Used for centuries, this powdery white substance has been a tool for artists, physicians and law enforcement workers.
 Artists use it to make frescoes and molded figurines.

 Plaster casts immobilize broken limbs and detectives have used the material to capture tire tracks and footprints.

+You can use plaster of Paris to make small figurines, charms for jewelry or Christmas ornaments.
+You can pour wet plaster into any plastic mold.
+Choose the many varieties of soap molds and candy molds available in craft stores.
+Make hand prints by pressing your hand into a sheet of clay.
 Pour the plaster of Paris into the mold and let dry.
 Cast other objects the same way; create a mold from clay, pour the plaster in and then, once dry, peel the clay away.